-1An example of these techniques is Dynare.
+&lt;sup>1An example of these techniques is Dynare.

-Equilibrium (DSGE) model à la Smets and Wouters (2007) to match the real-time changes to the balance of inflation risks implied by the estimated predictive distributions.
+We then map the real-time changes in the balance of inflation risks - implied by the estimated predictive distributions - to the belief representation of a quantitative Dynamic Stochastic General Equilibrium (DSGE) model à la Smets and Wouters (2007).
 Within this quantitative structural framework, we study the implications of a central bank addressing the unbalanced inflation risks by communicating a temporary overshoot or undershoot of inflation relative to its target.
-By issuing this forward guidance, the central bank adjusts the central inflation scenario to counterbalance asymmetric inflationary risks, ensuring that both inflation expectations and average inflation remain anchored at the target.2 We call this approach Risk-Adjusted Inflation Targeting (RAIT).
-Our findings suggest that during the recent inflation surge, when real-time estimates indicated inflation risks were significantly skewed to the upside, the RAIT would have recommended raising rates earlier and with greater intensity.
-Starting in early 2023, the RAIT would have called for a more rapid unwinding of the previous monetary tightening.
+By issuing this forward guidance, the central bank adjusts the central inflation scenario to counterbalance asymmetric inflationary risks, ensuring that both inflation expectations and average inflation remain anchored at the target.
+We call this approach Risk-Adjusted Inflation Targeting (RAIT).
+Our findings suggest that during the recent inflation surge, when real-time estimates showed inflation risks were heavily skewed to the upside, the RAIT would have recommended raising rates earlier, reaching a peak similar to the one observed in the data but slightly sooner.
+By early 2023, the RAIT would have called for a more rapid unwinding of the prior monetary tightening.